uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 It could be possible to reuse existing Spacewalk runner in Salt, wrapping it into a state module and implement all that as a Salt Formula.
-While such approach would give more flexibility to the user, it will also have a number of drawbacks, such as additional formula debugging difficulties overhead; user-introduced bugs that might sync LDAP wrong with severe consequences; fragility of the very solution: it is still an editable Formula.
+While such approach would give more flexibility to the user, it will also have a number of drawbacks, such as:

+- Additional formula debugging difficulties overhead

+- User-introduced bugs that might sync LDAP wrong with severe consequences

+- Fragility of the very solution, since it is still an editable Formula

+- No daemon mode.
+Every time LDAP database update, changes supposed to be just propagated transparently.
+For that, the job in Salt should be scheduled, and thus calling Salt locally would be too much of overhead

-Salt, however, may call `uyuni-ldap-sync` and/or setup configuration for it (PAM, the `uyuni-ldap-sync` configuration etc).
+Salt, however, could periodically call `uyuni-ldap-sync` and/or setup configuration for it (PAM, the `uyuni-ldap-sync` configuration etc).

+With daemon mode implemented, Salt supposed to only setup the `uyuni-ldap-sync` once and delegate the rest to the `uyuni-ldap-sync`.

 # Unresolved questions
 [unresolved]: #unresolved-questions